yitaozh/yitaozh.github.io/source/_posts/Designing-Data-Intensive-Applications.md

 However, when moving toward continual processing, polling becomes expensive.
 It is better for consumers to be notified when new events appear.

-Databases offer _triggers_ but they are limited, so specialised tools have been developed for the purpose of delivering event notifications.
+Databases offer _triggers_ but they are limited, so specialized tools have been developed for the purpose of delivering event notifications.

 #### Messaging systems

-##### Direct messaging from producers to consumers

 Within the _publish_/_subscribe_ model, we can differentiate the systems by asking two questions:

 1. _What happens if the producers send messages faster than the consumers can process them?_ The system can drop messages, buffer the messages in a queue, or apply _backpressure_ (_flow control_, blocking the producer from sending more messages).
 2. _What happens if nodes crash or temporarily go offline, are any messages lost?_ Durability may require some combination of writing to disk and/or replication.

+##### Direct messaging from producers to consumers

 A number of messaging systems use direct communication between producers and consumers without intermediary nodes:

-* UDP multicast, where low latency is important, application-level protocols can recover lost packets.
+- UDP multicast, where low latency is important, application-level protocols can recover lost packets.
-* Brokerless messaging libraries such as ZeroMQ
+- Brokerless messaging libraries such as ZeroMQ
-* StatsD and Brubeck use unreliable UDP messaging for collecting metrics
+- StatsD and Brubeck use unreliable UDP messaging for collecting metrics
-* If the consumer expose a service on the network, producers can make a direct HTTP or RPC request to push messages to the consumer.
+- If the consumer expose a service on the network, producers can make a direct HTTP or RPC request to push messages to the consumer.
 This is the idea behind webhooks, a callback URL of one service is registered with another service, and makes a request to that URL whenever an event occurs

 These direct messaging systems require the application code to be aware of the possibility of message loss.
 The faults they can tolerate are quite limited as they assume that producers and consumers are constantly online.

-If a consumer if offline, it may miss messages.
+If a consumer is offline, it may miss messages.
 Some protocols allow the producer to retry failed message deliveries, but it may break down if the producer crashes losing the buffer or messages.

 ##### Message brokers

-An alternative is to send messages via a _message broker_ (or _message queue_), which is a kind of database that is optimised for handling message streams.
+An alternative is to send messages via a _message broker_ (or _message queue_), which is a kind of database that is optimized for handling message streams.
 It runs as a server, with producers and consumers connecting to it as clients.
 Producers write messages to the broker, and consumers receive them by reading them from the broker.

-By centralising the data, these systems can easily tolerate clients that come and go, and the question of durability is moved to the broker instead.
-Some brokers only keep messages in memory, while others write them down to disk so that they are not lost inc ase of a broker crash.
+By centralizing the data, these systems can easily tolerate clients that come and go, and the question of durability is moved to the broker instead.
+Some brokers only keep messages in memory, while others write them down to disk so that they are not lost in case of a broker crash.

 A consequence of queueing is that consuemrs are generally _asynchronous_: the producer only waits for the broker to confirm that it has buffered the message and does not wait for the message to be processed by consumers.

+##### Message brokers compared to databases

 Some brokers can even participate in two-phase commit protocols using XA and JTA.
-This makes them similar to databases, aside some practical differences:
+This makes them similar to databases, aside from some practical differences:

-* Most message brokers automatically delete a message when it has been successfully delivered to its consumers.
+- Most message brokers automatically delete a message when it has been successfully delivered to its consumers.
 This makes them not suitable for long-term storage.
-* Most message brokers assume that their working set is fairly small.
+- Most message brokers assume that their working set is fairly small.
 If the broker needs to buffer a lot of messages, each individual message takes longer to process, and the overall throughput may degrade.
-* Message brokers often support some way of subscribing to a subset of topics matching some pattern.
+- Message brokers often support some way of subscribing to a subset of topics matching some pattern.
-* Message brokers do not support arbitrary queries, but they do notify clients when data changes.
+- Message brokers do not support arbitrary queries, but they do notify clients when data changes.

 This is the traditional view of message brokers, encapsulated in standards like JMS and AMQP, and implemented in RabbitMQ, ActiveMQ, HornetQ, Qpid, TIBCO Enterprise Message Service, IBM MQ, Azure Service Bus, and Google Cloud Pub/Sub.

+##### Multiple consumers

-When multiple consumers read messages in the same topic, to main patterns are used:
+When multiple consumers read messages in the same topic, two main patterns are used:

-* Load balancing: Each message is delivered to _one_ of the consumers.
+- Load balancing: Each message is delivered to _one_ of the consumers.
 The broker may assign messages to consumers arbitrarily.
-* Fan-out: Each message is delivered to _all_ of the consumers.
+- Fan-out: Each message is delivered to _all_ of the consumers.

+##### Acknowledgments and redelivery

 In order to ensure that the message is not lost, message brokers use _acknowledgements_: a client must explicitly tell the broker when it has finished processing a message so that the broker can remove it from the queue.

-The combination of laod balancing with redelivery inevitably leads to messages being reordered.
-To avoid this issue, youc an use a separate queue per consumer (not use the load balancing feature).
+The combination of load balancing with redelivery inevitably leads to messages being reordered.
+To avoid this issue, you can use a separate queue per consumer (not use the load balancing feature).

-##### Partitioned logs
+#### Partitioned logs

-A key feature of barch process is that you can run them repeatedly without the risk of damaging the input.
+A key feature of batch process is that you can run them repeatedly without the risk of damaging the input.
 This is not the case with AMQP/JMS-style messaging: receiving a message is destructive if the acknowledgement causes it to be deleted from the broker.

 If you add a new consumer to a messaging system, any prior messages are already gone and cannot be recovered.

+##### Using logs for message storage

 We can have a hybrid, combining the durable storage approach of databases with the low-latency notifications facilities of messaging, this is the idea behind _log-based message brokers_.